 LSP enforces the registration requirements and financial responsibilities identified in 49 CFR 350.201(s) 1 and 2 during all roadside inspections.
-LSP has a strict policy requiring all inspectors to check the carrier's operating authority and financial responsibility requirements during every inspection, in addition to enforcing Federal OOS orders.
+LSP has a strict policy requiring all inspectors to check the carrier's operating authority and financial responsibility requirements during every inspection and enforce Federal OOS orders.
 Inspectors will utilize Query Central to verify all status checks.
-Upon verification, any vehicle discovered to be operating without the required operating authority, or beyond the scope of the motor carrier's operating authority, will be placed out of service.
-In addition, inspectors are also required to conduct driver's license status checks on all CMV drivers, during every stop.
-Any driver found to be operating a CMV without a valid driver's license of the proper class required, will be placed out of service until such time as the violation is corrected.
+Upon verification, any vehicle discovered to be operating without the required operating authority or beyond the scope of the motor carrier's operating authority will be placed out of service.
+In addition, inspectors are also required to conduct driver's license status checks on all CMV drivers during every stop.
+Any driver operating a CMV without a valid driver's license of the proper class required will be placed out of service until the violation is corrected.